|Project by Tyler Moseley||posted 1141 days ago||3725 views||21 times favorited||12 comments|

 The Lid/Surface is 3/4” MDF. i used the roto zip inside the cabinet with a drill bit in it to drill a centered hole for the zero clearance cutout. then cut a 4 1/2” round hole using a hole saw with drill bit to center properly.
 Then I used a raised panel router but minus the ogee to cut the groove 1/4 deep and recessed about 1/2” back from the original circle.
 Then again, I don’t know how practical this would be for most people but I happened to have some 1/4” PE LD sign plastic from a project I did a while back that I used with a simple circle jig and just made it smaller and smaller a little bit at a time until it fit.
 Then I made 5 or 6 more for future use.
 The lid is held on with two hinges I had to shim with some HDPE I had laying around to make them work right.
 (I would have just gotten better hinges but I bought them while it was late and i din’t feel like going back out.)
 Anyway, the lid has a single screw on the opposite side of the hinges to hold it level, but still be easily accessible.
 I rounded off all but two edges (accident but I don’t really care) and sanded.
 I will probably put a nice coat of furniture wax on it and call it done, but I might round over those last two now that I’m thinking about it.

 All in all took about 2 hours to build and worked swimmingly for what I needed it for.
 I will definitely invest in an oscillating sander later to eliminate the sanding lines but for now it works very well for shaping and the lines are pretty easy to take off by hand.
 The motor speed is good and the bracket holds surprisingly sturdy so after adjusting it true it works great!

--- Measure Twice, cut two, three times, plane, sand, coat, sand, coat, sand, coat, buff, wax, polish, brag.
+-- Measure Twice, cut two, three times, plane, join, sand, coat, sand, coat, sand, coat, buff, wax, polish, brag.
 It's a process.